Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **Example:** `/scriptevent ecs:setlore §9I have a pen\n§cI have an apple\n§9I have a pen\n§eI have pineapple`

+# Licence

+This project is licenced under GPL-3.0, in short:

+This means you can share, modify, and include it in your projects, as long as you give credit.

+You, however, **cannot** distribute a proprietary (closed-source) version.

+You must licence your project under GPL-3.0 and make the source code availabe if it includes a part of this pack.

+## For Server Owners

+You don't need to ask for my permission to put it on your server, this is already given as part of the licence.

+If your players ask where the commands are from though, provide a link to either [MCPEDL](https://mcpedl.com/extended-commands-suite/), [CurseForge](https://www.curseforge.com/minecraft-bedrock/scripts/extended-commands-suite), or the [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) repository.

 # Other Stuff

-You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite).
+You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) as well as older ones.